katebeavis/CV/README.md

 Managing a busy central London restaurant, following strict financial procedures and ensuring staff and customer satisfaction.

 #Interests
 I love to travel and explore.
-I've lived and worked in both Australia and New Zealand and have travlled the world solo twice.
+I've lived and worked in both Australia and New Zealand and have travelled the world solo twice.